Monash-Connected-Autonomous-Vehicle/JMSS-CoCurricular/Week 2.md

 ## Simulating your circuit
 Now look to your top right.
 You can see this toolbar over here.<br>
 <img src="./images/4.png" alt="drawing" width="300"/><br>
+You would see a plethora of blocks that you can code from.
+We would look into text-base coding later.
+But now, let's go through the block-base coding.
+If you have used scratch before, this process of coding will seem pretty familiar.